We believe that:

 - Providing effective management for staff and volunteers through supervision, support, training and quality assurance

-- Recording, storing and using information professionally and securely, more information about this is available from the Information Commissioner’s Office
+- Recording, storing and using information professionally and securely, you can find out more information about this from the Information Commissioner’s Office website (opens in new tab)

 - Using our safeguarding and child protection procedures to share concerns and relevant information with agencies who need to know